A belated happy birthday to Robert Millar (currently known as Philippa York), who was born on September 13, 1958.

-Millar continued to show improvement during the next season, wherein he and his teammates finished second in the Paris-Nice team time trial, while he himself finished second in the stage up Mont Ventoux, which resulted in him taking over the race lead.
+Millar continued to show progress during the next season, wherein he and his teammates finished second in the Paris-Nice team time trial, while he himself finished second in the stage up Mont Ventoux, which resulted in him taking over the race lead.

-But, young neo-pro ultimately relinquished the leader’s jersey to Sean Kelly, who triumphed over Stephen Roche, Bernard Hinault, Michel Laurent and Phil Anderson.
+But, the young neo-pro ultimately relinquished the leader’s jersey to Sean Kelly, who triumphed over Stephen Roche, Bernard Hinault, Michel Laurent and Phil Anderson.

-This was followed up with Millar’s best Tour de France performance to date, again winning a very mountainous stage that tackled the climbs of the Portet d’Aspet, Core, Latrape and the Guzet-Neige ski station.
+This was followed up with his best Tour de France performance to date, again winning a very mountainous stage that tackled the climbs of the Portet d’Aspet, Core, Latrape and the Guzet-Neige ski station.

 This not only netted him the stage honors, but also earned him the King of the Mountains Polka Dot jersey – making it the first time an English speaking rider won the coveted jersey.